Telehealth from pre-pandemic to now

 When people were suddenly stuck at home, many patients sought alternative care options.
 Telehealth usage surged, increasing more than 11,718% in just a month and a half, per CMS data reported by Healthcare Dive.
 In fact, 1.3 million Medicare members received telehealth services in the week ending April 18, 2020, compared to 11,000 members in the week ending March 7.

-From October 2019 to October 2020, telehealth claim lines increased a whopping 3,060% nationally, per FAIR Health data.
+From October 2019 to October 2020, virtual care claim lines increased a whopping 3,060% nationally, per FAIR Health data.

 Was anyone using telehealth before 2020?